 At the turn of the fifteenth and sixteenth centuries, the state of the stronghold deteriorated, due to the reduction of its strategic and administrative significance.
 It was re-garrisoned during the English Civil War in the 17th century.
 It was controlled by royalist troops, loyal to king Charles I. After the Battle of Naseby, the victorious parliamentary forces led by Thomas Mytton, besieged Rhuddlan in 1646.
 Two years later, at the behest of Oliver Cromwell, the castle was partially demolished to prevent its further military use.

-In the eastern and western corners gates were erected, each of which consisted of two huge, cylindrical towers flanking the passage between them.
+The gates located to the east and west were almost exactly opposite each other, with a difference from the axis by about 1.2 meters.
+Each of gate consisted of two huge, cylindrical towers flanking the passage between them.
+They were about 18 meters high, so they towered about 5-6 meters on the adjacent curtains.
+Their rear parts, as in the corner, single towers, had straight walls.
 Each of the towers housed a round room in the ground floor with three radially arranged arrowslits directed in the foreground (and single ones directed to the inside of the gate passage), and three higher floors with polygonal chambers, the highest of which were unlit ammunition stores.
 It was also the level at which the towers joined the wall-walk in the crown of the curtains, and above there were a defense galleries surrounding conical roofs.
 The communication between the floors was provided by spiral staircases embedded in the thickness of the walls, accessible from the entrance passage leading from the courtyard (or actually from the buildings located next to the walls in the courtyard).
 The gate passages were protected by portcullises and double-leaf doors.
+They were 9.1 meters long and 2.7 meters wide, with a narrowing to 2.1 meters behind the portcullis.
+Additionally, there was a small side gate at the northern tower.
 In addition, there was a small postern at the northern tower.

 The outer ward was surrounded by the outer ring of defensive walls, extended towards the bank of the Clwyd River and surrounding the entire upper ward.
 It was strengthened by 9 half-towers opened from the inside and two closed towers located on the river, on the west side.
 The larger of them on the south-west side, called the Gillot’s Tower, was erected on a square plan with sides about 7.5 meters long.
 It had four floors, the third of which was connected with the adjacent curtains of the walls.
 The chamber on the top floor was heated by a fireplace and illuminated by unusual small four-sided holes pierced just above the arrowslits.
 Small half towers were not roofed, they probably did not exceed the curtains of the outer wall.
 Interestingly, some of them had stairs and doors leading to the bottom of the dry moat.